ehan03/cpsc-381-final-project/README.md

 3. Run the Jupyter notebook `walkthrough.ipynb` inside the `notebooks` folder to see the project in action and replicate the results presented in the report.

+The report and proposal can be found in the `pdfs` folder.

 ---
 Please check out [UFC-Predict](https://github.com/ehan03/UFC-Predict), a work in progress that this project builds on.